betterzhou/Dual-Inf/README.md

 ### Datasets:
 The annotated dataset Open-XDDx is available in this repo.
-Each sample is annotated with differential diagnoses, a set of possible diseases.
+Each sample is annotated with a set of differential diagnoses (i.e., possible diseases) along with their corresponding diagnostic explanations.

 ![Figure: OpenXDDx Dataset](Figure_OpenXDDx_dataset.jpg)